janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 - use frontmatter syntax to define MCPs to use and optional profile (used as suffix to user-id)
 - for anthropic, use https://docs.claude.com/en/api/openai-sdk
 - also, build in the url fetching with different configuration options and IDP.

+Parallel

+- Create Integration-friendly Task API with MCP IDP built-in (by passing stable `user: string` ID) that instantly responds with a markdown-URL and JSON-URL on which the result will be able to be found without auth (`store:true` indefinitely, `store:false` for 24 hours)